 If you were only ever registered with the General Social Care Council (GSCC), we will not have your details, so you will need to apply to register as a new applicant.

 You can find more information in our guidance on applying for restoration.

 You can apply to return to the register if you were previously registered with:

-- Social Work England or the Heath and Care Professions Council (HCPC)
+- The Heath and Care Professions Council (HCPC)

 This includes people who were previously registered to practise as a social worker in England and want to return to the register after having practised outside England.